FREE SHIPPING on orders of $85 or more

 Lewis, Samuel, A Topographical Dictionary of Scotland.
 Institute of Historical Research, 1848, Print.

 The surname Craig was first found in Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland.
 This northern Clan was frequently associated with the Gordons, but their first records appeared in Ayrshire and Lanarkshire to the south about 1180.
 One of the first records of the name was Johannes del Crag who was witness to a charter by William the Lion.
 Later, Robertus de Crag witnessed a charter by Alexander II.

 In the Middle ages, spelling and translation were not yet regulated by any general rules. spelling variations in names were common even among members of one family unit.
 Craig has appeared Craig, Craigh, Creag, Creagh and others.

-Craig Settlers in the United States in the 18th Century
+Craig Settlers in United States in the 18th Century

-Craig Settlers in the United States in the 19th Century
+Craig Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.